Promise0000/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a shell script that creates a file
+a command that finds all empty files and directories